 NOTE: Only specialized blood tests for this vitamin can determine whether you are deficient.

-According to researchers, a blood level of 70nmol/l is beneficial for preventing bone fractures, maintaining energy levels and sex drive .
+According to researchers from the National Institute of Health (NIH), a blood level of 70nmol/l is beneficial for preventing bone fractures, maintaining energy levels and sex drive .

 4 Signs of Low Vitamin D